Vinrach/Skip-Gram_Model---Distributed_Word_Representation/README.md

 Huffman codes required 41 minutes to achieve a total accuracy of 47% on the analogical reasoning task, whereas negative sampling with five negative samples required 38 minutes of training and a total accuracy of 59%.
-Another important contribution of this research paper is the development of a process for representing phrases as unique tokens rather than just combinations of their constituent words.
+Another important contribution of this research paper is developing a process for representing phrases as unique tokens rather than just combinations of their constituent words.
 This process mainly addresses the drawbacks of initial word vector representation, which have difficulty in understanding multi-word and idiomatic sentences.
 For example, the meanings of "New York" and "Times" cannot be